code49/python_dev_tools/pytools/README.md

 ![project banner image](readmebanner.png)

-_somewhat obviously, change this for use in projects_

 ## purpose:

 The purpose of this project is to create a simple, easy-to-use set of commonly-used tools for python program development.
 This includes many features, from differentiating different use-cases of print statements (i.e. ones needed for debugging vs. ones needed in the final program) to automatically installing PyPI modules straight from the internet.